TCLee-tech/Google/Google Cloud Fundamentals - Core Infrastructure/notes Google Cloud Fundamentals - Core Infrastructure.md

 - Objects stored are immutable.
 Means original object not edited.
 New version created with each change.
 	- New version can replace/overwrite original; or not (versioning control).
 	- With versioning, will have archive, history trail, can restore.
 - Objects may contain personal identifiable info.
-Control access with Identity Access Management(IAM) or Access Control List(ACL).
+Control access with Identity Access Management (IAM) or Access Control List (ACL).
     - Users only given permissions to do their job.
-	- IAM inherited from project -> bucket -> project.
+	- IAM inherited from project -> bucket -> object.
 	- ACL for finer control.
 		- ACL consists of scope and permission.
 		- scope is the who that can access and perform permission.